 Any organization who wishes to present its case, at the discretion of the Appropriations Chair.

-Closed door meetings to discuss financial or other confidential information that is not permitted to be shared with the public will occur, as needed.
+Closed-door meetings to discuss financial or other confidential information that is not permitted to be shared with the public will occur, as needed.

 The open-door meetings should be no less than 30 minutes for each organization.